aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 The following arguments are supported:

 * `instance_name` - (Optional) The name of DB instance.
 It a string of 2 to 256 characters.
-* `password`- (Optional) The password of the DB instance.
+* `password`- (Optional, Sensitive) The password of the DB instance.
 The password is a string of 8 to 30 characters and must contain uppercase letters, lowercase letters, and numbers.
 * `instance_class` - (Required) Type of the applied ApsaraDB for Redis instance.
 For more information, see [Instance type table](https://www.alibabacloud.com/help/doc-detail/61135.htm).
 * `availability_zone` - (Optional, ForceNew) The Zone to launch the DB instance.